lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/README.md

 ![b6](https://github.com/lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/assets/96842662/4772cc15-0e6f-4795-ae6c-e8a4e01bebd3)

-- There are data uncertainties in the between Gender, and Marital Status.
+- There are data uncertainties in between Gender, and Marital Status.
 -	Under Marital Status, change M to Married and S to Single
 -	Under Gender, change M to Male and F to Female